Download our FREE The Educating Parent Resource Directories today! Plus... more FREE resources!

 by Beverley Paine, Feb 2014

 I was thinking about the subject of happy to be alone yesterday - actually it's been a bit of theme of my thoughts for some time now, in reference to me learning and accepting things about myself.
-But thoughts about my children slip in there too, mainly because of the unusual (little or no school) childhood they had.
+But thoughts about my children slip in there too, mainly because of the unusual childhood they had (little or no school).

 My parents and my partner's parents were happy with their own company but considered themselves social people, which basically meant that when they went out they got along with people with whom they found themselves chatting.
 Friends that came to visit them were rare and they seemed okay with that frequency level.
 Robin and I find ourselves in the same pattern.
 Our parents went to school and we went to school.
 Our children had a different experience in that regard but nonetheless it looks like they've adopted a similar structure and frequency to their social life.